okta/okta-spring-boot/README.md

 }
 ```

-Make sure to mark the application with Spring Security's `@EnableResourceServer` annotation, to enable handing of access tokens.
+Make sure to mark the application with Spring Security's `@EnableResourceServer` annotation, to enable handling of access tokens.

 ### That's it!